SystemsApproach/private5g/core.rst

 you would build a "logically global ethernet" using just 802.11 addresses, rather than depending on the additional layer of addressing provided by IP.)
-For our purposes, the important takeaway is that IMSIs are used to locate the Mobile Core instantiation that is then responsible for authenticating the UE, tracking the UE as it moves from base station to base station within that Core's geographic region, and forwarding packets to/from the UE.
+For our purposes, the important takeaway is that IMSIs are used to locate the Mobile Core instance that is then responsible for authenticating the UE, tracking the UE as it moves from base station to base station within that Core's geographic region, and forwarding packets to/from the UE.